 Alright, so you’ve gotten to Europe, found your accommodation, and put some food in your stomach, so now you have to fill your days with awesomeness!

-Most big cities have free walking tours every day.
-I love doing these tours when I first get to a new city.
+Most major European cities have free walking tours every day.
+We love these tours when as they’re a great way to get to know a city.
 It gets me acquainted with the place and also is a great way to meet people when traveling alone.
 Although these walking tours are free, a tip is expected for the guide at the end, $5 a person is pretty standard for these tours.

 Many museums around Europe have free entrance times and dates.
 Always check online ahead of time to take advantage of this.

 Europe also has some pretty amazing parks and mountains.
 I know people always say that Switzerland is expensive, but consider just spending your days exploring the mountains.
 Nature is free!

 How to Save Money in Europe

 If you’ve made it to the end of this post and are ready to hop on the next flight out, then take away these main tips to really save money not just in Europe, but everywhere.

 - Consider staying longer in places to cut back on transport costs.
-Move with a purpose, don’t backtrack and always calculate the cheapest ways to move.
+Move with a purpose, don’t backtrack and always calculate the cheapest ways to travel.

 - Regarding accommodation, you get what you pay for.
 The more central hostel locations are usually going to cost more, perhaps it’s worth it to stay outside the city center, and walk-in or take public transport.